Zenamine/docs/pages/cloud/vps/upsize_vps_partition/guide.en-ca.md

 > [!warning]
 >
 > Repartitioning could permanently damage your data.
-OVH cannot be held responsible for any loss or damage to your data.
+OVHcloud cannot be held responsible for any loss or damage to your data.
 Before doing anything, make sure you back up all of your data.
 >

 ## Requirements

 - You must have SSH access to the VPS (root access).
-- You need to reboot the server in [rescue mode](https://docs.ovh.com/gb/en/vps/rescue/){.external}.
+- You need to reboot the server in [rescue mode](https://docs.ovh.com/ca/en/vps/rescue/){.external}.

 ## Instructions